NixOS containers in ChromeOS

 To get NixOS running under Crostini:

-- I first prepared a custom NixOS image that included my dotfiles and the tools I usually need to be productive.
+- I prepared a custom NixOS image that included my dotfiles and the tools I usually need.

 garcon